 Laboratory of nephrology and kidney transplantation

-The Laboratory of Nephrology and Kidney Transplantation is home to a wide range of research projects, which focus on closely integrated issues related to both clinical practice and basic research.
-The laboratory research projects activated every year, as well as the various clinical trials in which patients can be enrolled and treated with innovative drugs, ensure a highly scientific level of clinical activity, based on the continuous updating of diagnostic and therapeutic procedures.
+The Nephrology and Kidney Transplantation Laboratory hosts a broad range of research projects focused on tightly integrated topics involving both basic science and clinical practice.
+The laboratory research projects launched each year, along with various clinical trials in which patients can be enrolled and treated with innovative therapies, ensure high-level scientific clinical activity based on the continuous updating of diagnostic and therapeutic procedures.

 Transplantation